 For several years, I was a freelance science blogger with Discovery News: Space.
 You can find links to some of my writings at the tab above.
 I have a YouTube Channel with old episodes of videocasts and podcasts, and you can find those archives on the podcast page.
 I have also contributed writings over the years to Skepchick.

 All opinions are strictly my own and do not reflect upon ANY institutions and organizations with which I may be or may have been affiliated.
-This applies to this blog, all my social media accounts, and any other ramblings by me that you may find on the web or a little scrap of paper blowing in the wind.
+This applies to this blog, other blogs, all my social media accounts, and any other ramblings by me that you may find on the web or a little scrap of paper blowing in the wind.